-Recent global issues, including the recent COVID-19 pandemic and the 2022 Russian invasion of Ukraine have adversely affected workplaces, economies, supply chains and financial markets globally.
+Recent global issues, including the COVID-19 pandemic and recent geopolitical conflict, have adversely affected workplaces, economies, supply chains and financial markets globally.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of these issues and their effects on the Company's business or results of operations at this time.

-2. Significant Accounting Policies:
+2. Material Accounting Policies: